boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-30-JenkinsHomeLab-P3-WindowsAgents.md

 ### Install Java

-The agent needs a java JRE installed.
+The agent needs a Java JRE installed.
 You can download it from here:
 [https://www.java.com/en/download/](https://www.java.com/en/download/)

 If you use [chocolatey package manager](https://chocolatey.org/) you can run the following command.